athom031/athom031.github.io/The_Chai_Chai_Talk.md

 #### Joined by Manny Garcia

 In the first episode of the Chai Chai Talk, we introduce the podcast series itself, as an exploration of the relationship Indian Americans have with music and how it helps them cultivate their identity.
-American music has an independent culture associated with it. the music you are into, is a conversation starter in and of itself and not restricted to the national boundaries.
+American music has an independent culture associated with it.
+The music you are into, is a conversation starter in and of itself and not restricted to the national boundaries.
 But the culture associated with Indian music might be inherently alien to some.
 And therefore we also start with an introduction as to what Indian music tends to be for most Indian Americans.
-We are joined by Manny Garcia, a fourth year Biology student from Calexico, California who gives an outside perspective.
+We are joined by Manny Garcia, a fourth year Biology student from Calexico, California.
 We hope to break the stereotypes that get pushed onto South Asian music and make clearer the diversity in such a large region.
 <br/>

 <audio controls preload>